 No passes are required before or after school; however, all students must sign in.
-Students must wait in the commons in the morning until the breakfast doors open at 7:30.
+Students must wait in the commons in the morning until the breakfast doors open at 7:40.
 The media center usually opens along with the breakfast line.
-Please arrive at the media center prior to 7:45 for early morning access.
-There is a no-entry time from 7:45-7:50.
+Please arrive at the media center after 7:45 for early morning access.
 Early morning time is a silent time for study hall activities only.
 Please remain in the commons if you need to do group-work.